About Us

 She holds a diverse educational and clinical background with experience supporting individuals across the lifespan in a variety of settings including centre-based, residential, hospital, family homes, and other community-based settings.
 She provides a broad clinical lens with academic and clinical exposure to the fields of linguistics, occupational therapy, and applied behaviour analysis.
 Prior to obtaining certification as a BCBA, she supported individuals with complex mental health needs, acquired brain injuries, and physical disabilities as an Occupational Therapy Assistant (OTA).
 Her experience within the field of applied behaviour analysis (ABA) has included working with complex interdisciplinary teams to support children, youth, and adults with autism, dual diagnoses, acquired brain injury, learning disorders, and complex mental health needs.
 Specific clinical expertise includes Acceptance and Commitment Training (ACT)-based approaches to address social-emotional difficulties and psychological inflexibility, as well as Practical Functional Assessment (PFA) and Skills Based Treatment (SBT).

-Katarina is responsible for the daily operations of our Norris Court Site including training and supervising the behaviour therapists and senior therapists.
+Katarina is responsible for the daily operations of our Norris Court Site including training and supervising the supervised behavioural clinicians and supervised senior behavioural clinicians.
 Katarina designs and oversees the intervention plans, monitors the progress of the children, and collaborates for families, caregivers, and other service providers.

 Brittany Dolan